-- CT of the sinuses: This exam combines special x-ray equipment with sophisticated computers to produce multiple images or pictures of the paranasal sinus cavities.
+- CT of the sinuses: This exam combines special x-ray equipment and a computer to produce multiple images of the paranasal sinus cavities.
 It can help identify unilateral nasal polyps, which are common in patients with cystic fibrosis.

 How is cystic fibrosis treated?

 While there is no cure for cystic fibrosis, your doctor may recommend one or more of the following to help relieve symptoms and improve quality of life:

-- Lifestyle changes such as better nutrition, use of vitamins, increased physical activity, discontinuing the use of tobacco and avoiding second hand smoke.
+- Lifestyle changes such as better nutrition, use of vitamins, increased physical activity, avoiding the use of tobacco and avoiding second hand smoke.

-- Medications such as antibiotics and inhaled medicines that help open the airways and clear them of mucous and infection.
+- Medications such as antibiotics and inhaled medicines can help open the airways and clear them of mucous and infection.

-- Various chest therapies or airway clearance techniques (ACT) may help to loosen mucous, which makes it easier to cough up sputum and get rid of it from the lungs.
+- Various chest therapies or airway clearance techniques (ACT) may help to loosen mucus, which makes it easier to cough up sputum and eliminate it from the lungs.

-- In severe cases, surgery may be needed to improve quality of life.
-These surgeries can include a lung transplant, procedures to stop bleeding from the lung, nasal polyp removal or the introduction of a feeding tube to help absorb proper nutrients.
+- In severe cases, surgery or other procedures may be needed to improve quality of life.
+These surgeries can include a lung transplant, procedures to stop bleeding from the lung, nasal polyp removal or the introduction of a feeding tube to help deliver proper nutrients.